 Some investment companies charge a fee just to keep your account open.
 If you have a 401(k) through your company, you are probably stuck with this whether you like it or not.
 If you are paying an account fee anywhere else, I suggest you take your business elsewhere.

 I do my research before I buy any fund to ensure the expenses are low.
 Your brokerage and sites like Morningstar are your best tools for that.

 For my portfolio of funds and investments that I already own, I use Empower to monitor and assess my fees.
 I recently decided to make some major changes to my portfolio based on a report from Empower.

 Using the investment checkup feature, I found that I am paying nearly $200 per year in fund fees, or nearly $10,000 over 20 years including capital gains.
 I can’t control that part in my 401(k), but I can in my self-directed Roth IRA and Rollover IRA accounts.

 Right off the bat, I was able to see which funds had the highest fees as a percentage and where I was paying the most fees in dollar terms.
 I decided to go after the higher percentage fees first, and already sold one fund, which had been otherwise performing relatively well, to replace it with a similar type small-cap growth fund that has a full 1% lower annual fee.

 As I mentioned, 401(k) accounts have notoriously high fees, but those are often offset by matching contributions from your employer.
 In your self-directed portion of your portfolio, take some time and find lower fee options to any mutual fund or ETF investment.

-I suggest starting with Personal Capital for free and taking a look at the investment analysis tools.
+I suggest starting with Empower for free and taking a look at the investment analysis tools.
 You might be able to save thousands of dollars.

 Image by Alex E. Proimos / flickr